geoscixyz/eosc350website/content/schedule.rst

 This page will be updated regularly throughout the year, check it often.

-.. note:: Please print out the labs before attending the lab period.
+.. note:: Please print out the labs before attending the lab period!

 .. note:: See the :ref:`Assignments <assignments>` page for a list of all your assignments and DUE DATES!